sam-dumont/rkd-telemetry-extractor/README.md

 The CSV export gives you full control over which gauges to display, their appearance, and positioning - something the original player doesn't allow.

+**See it in action:** [Demo video on YouTube](https://youtu.be/wit9Z-UgpcY) — Lamborghini Huracan at Circuit de Mettet, Belgium, with full telemetry overlay (speed, g-forces, GPS track map).

 ## Quick Start

 ### Python (no dependencies)